lb77/Pinnerly-Bot/README.md

 - `migrate [count]`: Migrate [count] pins from the current channel to each of its mirrors (default is 1)
 - `migrateall`: Migrate all pins from the current channel
 - `purge [count]`: Delete [count] messages from the current channel (default is 1)
-- `setcooldown`: Set the cooldown (in seconds) for Pinnerly Bot after each new pin (default is 0)
+- `setcooldown [seconds]`: Set the cooldown for Pinnerly Bot after each new pin (default is 0)

 ## Setup
-Create a `config.json` file from the provided template and add in your Discord bot token.
+Create a `config.json` file from the provided template and set `token` to a valid Discord bot token.

-You can also change other options such as what prefix the bot listens to, maximum amount of pins to migrate at once, etc.
+You can also change other options such as the activity status, command prefix, etc.